 Using compound butters that are full of flavors is a great way to spice things up, whether you use it on fish, chicken or beef they can add another layer of flavors to your dish.

 This is my variation of a compound butter that would work wonderfully for you, and don’t be afraid to crank up the flavors you like most by adding a bit more into your butters.
+That’s how I came up with my ginger garlic pan roasted swordfish.

 You can do this fish in the oven for the entire cooking process, but I do like the Pan Roasting Method for some foods, and it worked well with the swordfish.
 Just make sure you have a good ventilation system!